 1 King Room (Room 518)

 The first thing I noticed was the two floor to ceiling windows.
 Both of them take up pretty much the whole side of the room, except for the little part of the A/C unit.
 Each window comes with a solar shade and a blackout shade.
 The room is facing the airport and you can view the planes land and take off.
 Depending on the wind direction.
 The close proximity to the airport makes this also a bad spot if you wake up easily by loud noise or have other sleep issues.
 The hotel is close to the flight path of runway 26R/8L.
 Usually, the planes at MIA take off towards the ocean, this means directly heading your way at the hotel.
-The small planes are no issue as the gain altitude quick and don’t need as much runway to lift off.
+The small planes are no issue as they gain altitude quickly and don’t need as much runway to lift off.
 The bigger planes are the issue, they need more runway and therefore will be lower when they pass by the hotel.
 These planes also tend to be louder than the smaller planes and you get to hear that very well here in your room.
 I don’t know if it is much different in the other hotels nearby, but at the Hyatt Place Miami Airport East, I can see that be an issue.

 The room is smaller than expected.
 I have been to many Hyatt Places all over the country, and I expected a bit bigger room.
 Don’t get me wrong, it’s still a nice and pretty big room considered.
 Especially if you just use it for your layover or the day before or after your flight.
 And that’s what this hotel mainly is, a transit hotel.
 You don’t stay here for your vacation, there are better places in the area.